If you like history, you’ll love the Questers.

 The purpose of The Questers is to enable the preservation and restoration of historic places.
 The Questers chapters raise and donate funds for the preservation and restoration of historic buildings, sites, landmarks, and artifacts for the benefit of our communities.
 Our purpose is based on the following belief:

-The Questers is a non-profit (501c3) international organization founded in 1944.
-Today there are approximately 700 chapters in the United States and Canada with 54 chapters throughout Michigan.
+The Questers is a non-profit 501(c)3 international organization founded in 1944.
+Today there are 5,300 members and 400 chapters in 34 States and Canadian Provinces.
+There are 42 chapters in Michigan.

 Chapters:

-At our chapter meetings, members learn about antiques, meet experts in the field, share and view members' exciting collections, and visit interesting historic sites, museums, and antique shops.
+At our chapter meetings, members learn about historic places, meet experts in the field, and plan fund raising activities to preserve and restore such places.
+We also share members' exciting collections, and visit interesting historic sites, museums, and antique shops.

-Chapters are formed with eight members or more and have eight meetings a year.
-In addition, there are two state-wide meetings members are invited to attend and an International Convention held at various locations around the United States and Canada.
+Chapters typically have eight meetings a year.
+In addition, all members are invited to a state-wide conference and an International Convention that is held at various locations around the United States and Canada.

 Activities:

-Funds to support historic preservation are raised through trips, sales, raffles, educational luncheons, and more, all centered on antiques and history.
-Michigan Quester chapters have also received grants from the International Questers preservation and restoration fund.
+Funds to support historic preservation are raised through trips, sales, raffles, educational luncheons, and more, all centered on Preservation and Restoration, history, and antiques.
+Michigan Quester chapters have also received grants from the International Questers Preservation and Restoration fund.

 Interested in joining a chapter near your home?